-For time saving purposes, we won’t give you a full run through of all the current market trends within the marketing landscape.
-However, for the sake of this article, and for the sake of explaining why Dynamic Creative Optimization is relevant, we do need to mention the two interesting trends that are relevant, namely:
+For time-saving purposes, we will not give you a full run-through of all current market trends within the marketing landscape.
+However, we do need to mention two relevant trends for understanding why Dynamic Creative Optimization is important:

-- The major increase of online video consumption (Figure 1)
+1. The major increase of online video consumption

-- The demand for personalized and relevant content for consumers (Figure 2)
+2. The demand for personalised and relevant content for consumers

-Professional advertisers have long become accustomed to the high adaptability that banner advertising (text + images) currently offers them.
-The rise of dynamic advertising has allowed advertisers to include logic in their ad creatives that change certain elements of the ad (e.g. a “dynamic” placeholder in the form of a product or a text), based on characteristics of the viewer of the ad (e.g. a product they viewed or the stage of the funnel they are in).
-This allows for much more personalized ads, and when set up correctly, the ad in combination with the distribution channel (e.g. Google Ads or Facebook) does this automatically.
+Professional advertisers have long become accustomed to the high adaptability that banner advertising (text + images) offers.
+The rise of dynamic advertising has allowed marketers to include logic in their ad creatives that change certain elements of the ad (e.g., a “dynamic” placeholder in the form of a product or a text), based on characteristics of the viewer of the ad (e.g., a product they viewed or the stage of the funnel they are in).
+This allows for much more personalised ads and, when set up correctly, the ad in combination with the distribution channel (e.g., Google Ads, Meta etc.) does this automatically.

 Dynamic Creative Optimization (and its limitations)

-The DSP (Demand Side Platform) then determines which combination to serve to which audience, not based on a visited URL, but based on a target audience and historical performance data of previous combinations on that audience.
+The Demand Side Platform (DSP) then determines which combination to serve to which audience, not based on a visited URL, but based on a target audience and historical performance data of previous combinations on that audience.